Have a question about psychedelics?

 Additionally, some psychedelic substances (both natural and synthetic) are inherently dangerous.
 Ibogaine & NBOMe, for example, has been known to cause deaths via cardiac arrest.
-Other substances, such as synthetic cathinones, synthetic cannabinoids, and anticholinergic hallucinogens (datura, Brugmansia, and scopolamine), also have potentially lethal side-effects.
+Other substances, such as synthetic cathinones, tropane alkaloids, synthetic cannabinoids, and anticholinergic hallucinogens (datura, mandrake, & Brugmansia), also have potentially lethal side effects.

 Another potential risk of using psychedelics comes from the addition of adulterants in otherwise “safe” psychedelic substances.
 For example, many LSD tablets have been found to contain a similar, but more dangerous substance called NBOMe.
 It’s also not uncommon to find dangerous adulterants like fentanyl or other opiates in powdered psychedelics like mescaline or MDMA.

 The best way to mitigate this danger is to always test a sample of your substance before you take it.

 What we refer to as the “classical psychedelics” won’t cause overdose, even at concentrations several times above the recommended range.
 These include magic mushrooms, LSD, mescaline, and ayahuasca.
 Even concentrated DMT has a toxic threshold that’s so high it’s nearly impossible to reach.

 Other substances are much more dangerous and can lead to overdose if used incorrectly.
 Examples include MDMA, MDA, opiates, NBOMe’s, DXM, GHB, some of the 2C family of drugs, and others.